Review date: 09/08/2021

-WhatsApp is one of the most popular messaging clients in the world with over 2 billion (yes, billion) users worldwide.
+WhatsApp is one of the most popular messaging apps in the world with around 2 billion (yes, billion) users worldwide.
 The app is encrypted by default with end-to-end encryption for both messages and calls, which is good for your privacy.
-It’s also owned by Facebook which means Facebook can access the personal data WhatsApp collects on you, which is bad for your privacy.
+It’s also owned by Facebook which means Facebook can access some data WhatsApp collects on you for specified purposes, which may be bad for your privacy.
 When it comes to video, WhatsApp allows for one-on-one calls and group calling with up to eight people.
-Just beware, WhatsApp has a pretty well known misinformation problem.
+Just beware, WhatsApp has had a pretty well known misinformation problem and well, misinformation stinks.

 What could happen if something goes wrong